f0nzie/transcript_interview_stuart_russell_by_lex_fridman/Stuart_Russell--Long-Term_Future_of_Artificial_Intelligence_Artificial_Intelligence_(AI)_Podcast.md

 **[Lex]** I mean ... but you have to assert yet others have to be scared of you.
 Just we're all there's this tension there's this game so if we studied a lot of work with pedestrians.
 If you approach pedestrians as purely an obstacle avoidance so you either doing look ahead isn't modeling the intent that you're ... they're going to take advantage of you they're not going to respect you at all.
 There has to be a tension, a fear, some amount of uncertainty that's how we have create, we ...

 **[Stuart]** Or at least, just a kind of a resoluteness.
 So you have to display a certain amount of resoluteness, you can't you can't be too tentative.
 The solutions then become pretty complicated.
-You get into game theoretic yes analyses.
+You get into game theoretic, analyses.
 We're at Berkeley now we're working a lot on this kind of interaction between machines and humans.

 **[Lex]** And that's exciting

-**[Stuart]** And so my colleague and I could drag an actually you know if you formulate the problem game theoretically and you just let the system figure out the solution, it does interesting, unexpected things like sometimes at a stop sign.
+**[Stuart]** And so my colleague Anca Dragan, actually, if you formulate the problem game theoretically and you just let the system figure out the solution, it does interesting, unexpected things like sometimes at a stop sign.
 If no one is going first right, the car will actually back up a little all right and just to indicate to the other cars that they should go, and that's something it invented entirely by itself.

 **[Lex]** That's interesting